dramaqa/dramaqa.github.io/4_dataset.md

         1)  Question-Answer Hierarchy for Levels of Difficulty
       </h3>
       <p class = "content-subitem">
-        To  classify  question-answer  pairs  into  hierarchical  levels  of  understanding,  we propose two criteria: Memory capacity and Logical complexity.
-Memory capacity (MC)  is  defined  as  the  length  of  the  video  clip,  and  corresponds  to  working memory in human cognitive process.
-Logical complexity (LC) is defined by the number of logical reasoning steps required to answer the question, which is in line with Piaget’s developmental stage.
+        To  classify  question-answer  pairs  into  hierarchical  levels  of  understanding,  we propose two criteria: Memory Capacity and Logical Complexity.
+        Memory Capacity (MC)  is  defined  as  the  length  of  the  video  clip,  and  corresponds  to  working memory in human cognitive process.
+        Logical Complexity (LC) is defined by the number of logical reasoning steps required to answer the question, which is in line with Piaget’s developmental stage. <br/>
+        The hierarchical levels are as follows,
       </p>
       <ul class = "content-subitem" style="line-height:1.5em">
-        <li class ="a"> Lv 1: MC (shot-level video), LC (single supporting fact). </li>
+        <li class ="a"> Difficulty 1: Difficulty 1 level QAs are based on a shot-level video length and requires single supporting fact to answer the question. </li>
-        <li class ="a"> Lv 2: MC (shot-level video), LC (multiple supporting facts). </li>
+        <li class ="a"> Difficulty 2: Difficulty 2 level QAs are based on a shot-level video length and requires multiple supporting facts to answer the question. </li>
-        <li class ="a"> Lv 3: MC (scene-level video), LC (multiple supporting facts w/ time). </li>
+        <li class ="a"> Difficulty 3: Difficulty 3 level QAs are based on a scene-level video length and requires multiple supporting facts with time factor to answer the question. </li>
-        <li class ="a"> Lv 4: MC (scene-level video), LC (reason for causality). </li>
+        <li class ="a"> Difficulty 4: Difficulty 4 level QAs are based on a scene-level video length and requires reasoning for causality to answer the question. </li>
       </ul>
     <br/>
       <h3 class = "content-item-subtitle">
         2)  Character-Centered Video Annotations
       </h3>
       <p class = "content-subitem">
-        As the characters are primary components of stories, we provide rich annotations for the main characters in the drama <b><i>Another Miss Oh</i></b>.
+        As the characters are primary components of stories, we provide rich annotations for the main characters in the drama <b><i><a href="https://en.wikipedia.org/wiki/Another_Miss_Oh"><span>Another Miss Oh</span></a></i></b>.
         As visual metadata, all image frames in the video clips are annotated with main characters information.
         In each image frames, bounding boxes of both a face rectangle and a full-body rectangle for the main characters are annotated with their name.
         Along with bounding boxes, behaviors and emotions of the characters shown in the image frames are annotated.
         Including <code>none</code> behavior, total 28 behavioral verbs, such as <code>drink</code>, <code>hold</code>, <code>cook</code>, is used for behavior expression.
         Also, to give a consistent view of the main characters, all coreference of the main characters are resolved in scripts of the video clips.
       </p>
     </div> <br /> <br />
   </div>